haixiaolu/Total-Sales-Revenue/README.md

 programming	knowledge.
 I	got	so	many	different	errors	when	I	tried	to	run	my	scripts.
 Google indeed	helped	me	so	much	for	sorting	thing	out.
-Another	difficult	problem was	understanding	the	different	modeling	techniques	and	processing	conceptually,	I	have to	go	back to	reasearch the topic overand	over	again.
+Another	difficult	problem was	understanding	the	different	modeling	techniques	and	processing	conceptually,	I	have to	go	back to	reasearch the topic over and	over	again.